rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-form.rst

-.. _dimless-form:
+.. _osc-dimless-form:

 Dimensionless Formulation
 =========================

-To improve numerical stability, GYRE solves the :ref:`separated equations <sep-equations>` by recasting them into a dimensionless form that traces its roots back to :ads_citet:`dziembowski:1971`.
+To improve numerical stability, :program:`gyre` solves the :ref:`separated equations <osc-sep-eqns>` by recasting them into a dimensionless form that traces its roots back to :ads_citet:`dziembowski:1971`.

-.. _dimless-vars:
+.. _osc-dimless-vars:

 Variables
 ---------